SixArm/assertables-rust-crate/README.md

 ## Introduction

-The Rust programming language provides assert macros such as `assert!(x)` to test code.
-The assertables crate provides many more for numbers, strings, results, options, iterators, files, streams, and more.
-See below for examples.
+The Assertables Rust crate provides many assertion testing macros, such as for testing values with `assert_gt`, results with `assert_ok`, groups with `assert_all`, processes with `assert_command`, and more.
+See below for details.

 Top benefits: